 Happy birthday, friends!
 It’s time for a birthday party theme in the dramatic play center.
-It’s quick to set up, a ton of fun, and it’s super easy to embed a ton of math and literacy into their play.
+It’s quick to set up, a ton of fun and it’s super easy to embed a ton of math and literacy into their play.
 Props are easy to find and collect too.
-I’m going to share all my favorite birthday props and ideas with you so you can make an amazing birthday party too.
+I’m going to share all my favorite birthday props and ideas so you can make an amazing birthday party too.

 This post contains affiliate links.

-I also put out blank paper cards and invites for students to trace, write, and draw.
-This way they can take it home after play or I can keep it for his/her portfolio!
+I also put out blank paper cards and invites for students to trace, write and draw.
+This way they can take it home after play, or I can keep it for his/her portfolio!

 Party tableware!
-Every party need birthday plates, napkins, and cups.
+Every party need birthday plates, napkins and cups.
 You can tell families donated these because they don’t match.
-They are different sizes, colors, and shapes which means now students are exploring (and talking about) more math concepts during play.
+They are different sizes, colors and shapes which means now students are exploring (and talking about) more math concepts during play.

-Cake, cupcakes, or cookies?
+Cake, cupcakes or cookies?
 All birthdays have some kind of delicious dessert so place baking ingredients in the fridge!
 I use mostly empty containers to add environmental print to the center.
 The sprinkles jar is a real jar of sprinkles, with real sprinkles inside, and the top hot glued closed.
 The bottom bins are typical plastic food.
 I did buy THIS wooden birthday cake for the party.

 To add some gross motor fun, I added a bean bag toss.
 I made it with the help of a few kiddos using one of those tri-fold boards (like for a science project).
 It’s also an easy way to sneak in an activity to help them practice throwing to a target.

-If you need to find a few fabulous picture books for a birthday theme check out my top 16 Birthday Books!
+If you need to find a few fabulous picture books for a birthday theme, check out my top 16 Birthday Books!